Michelangelo (Teenage Mutant Ninja Turtles): 2003 animated series

 In the 2003 TV series, Michelangelo is voiced by Wayne Grayson and speaks with a California accent.
 Known as 'Mikey' to his brothers, his personality is more akin to the Mirage comics than the 1987 show.
 Still the comic relief, he often makes statements that spoof pop culture, although he uses less surfer slang than in the 1987 cartoon.
 His trademark nunchaku is once again his primary weapon, but he has used other weapons such as grappling hooks and those of his brothers.
 He is slightly more immature than in the Mirage comics-particularly apparent by a high-pitched scream, however, he undergoes character development and becomes more mature as the series progresses.
 Unlike other incarnations, he was often more reluctant to fight and he often likes to tease and annoy his older brothers, especially Raphael, for whom Michelangelo is the foil.
 In fact, a running gag is that whenever Michelangelo says or does something stupid, usually involving a catch-phrase from the 1987 show, one of his brothers (usually Raphael) will slap him on the head.
 Other characters such as Master Splinter and the Ancient One have picked up on this habit but usually whenever he disobeys.
 In the Fast Forward episode Timing is Everything when Michelangelo was talking too much, Splinter flipped over the seat he was sitting on causing him to fall on the ground, replying afterwards that "Somebody had to do it.
-It was… time."
+It was... time."

 Raphael and Michelangelo mostly have a love-hate relationship in which Michelangelo frequently antagonizes Raphael (it especially hurts Raphael's pride that Michelangelo has bested him more than once, both times because Raphael's anger got in the way), but Raphael shows that he cares about him whenever he is in danger.
 He also seems to be very close with Donatello, where the two are often paired together when Leonardo and Raphael are either arguing or training.
 Also, Mikey is often the one most enthusiastic about Donatello's newest finished invention and would jump straight into "helping" Don with his first test run on it, though his "help" is not greatly appreciated by the latter and often generates more trouble.
 Donatello has also invented a hovercraft- a flying skateboard, at one point of time in Season 2 as means of keeping him quiet while Donatello himself worked.
+His closest bond is with his oldest brother Leonardo whom he looks up to and idolizes greatly.
 Even though his older brothers are irritated with him, he is still a lovable brother and like a baby brother to them.
 When Mikey was a kid, he and his brothers went with Master Splinter to Japan to bury Master Yoshi's ashes next to his beloved.
 While there they helped Master Splinter and the Ancient One win a fight against a ghost that was sent by the Foot Mystics to revive the Demon Shredder and that is when they gain their ninja masks.
 This happens in the episode (Fathers and Sons).